FreshAlacrity/macropad/README.md

 ## To Do
 - [x] get the screen rotated 90 degrees
+- [ ] make a function that will ASCII up a cheat sheet for the layers?
 - [x] add a way to include descriptions of key actions
 - [x] make a global value to track mouse movement
     - [ ] add a specialized gaming-mouse layer where it accelerates over a bit of time and then decelerates over a bit of time for viewer comfort